 The next step is to decide how to order the results, and you have a choice here.
 I created a ‘Peak’ column with the maximum value for each row.
 When I sort this column in descending order, it will put the article with the single highest peak interest (pageview count) at the top.
 I wanted to see the most popular article for any single month at the top.

-An alternative is to use a Total (sum) to show the article with the most pageviews for the entire year at the top.
-I found that favored the old articles and dropped the extremely popular new articles way down the list.
+An alternative is to use a Total (sum) function to show the article with the most pageviews for the entire year at the top.
+I found that favoured the old articles and dropped the popular new articles way down the list.
 Choose what suits your website goals and reporting desires.

 Sort the pivoted table using column D values.
-Note that I used the By Position option instead of By Name to make it easier for you to change the ‘Peak’ column into a ‘Total’ column and not have to worry about the column column name being different.
+Note that I used the Sort – By Position option instead of By Name to make it easier for you to change the ‘Peak’ column into a ‘Total’ column and not have to worry about the column name being different.

 Keep top 50

 To avoid a huge list of irrelevant numbers and uninteresting page stats, truncate the list.
 Pick a number…any number that suits your site.

 Arrange by position